aras-p/aras-p.hugo/content/blog/2017-02-font-rendering-overview.md

 There's [video](https://vimeo.com/83732058) and [slides](http://behdad.org/glyphy_slides.pdf) of the talk about it.
 Seems that it approximates Bézier curves with circular arcs, puts them into textures, stores indices of some closest arcs in a grid, and evaluates distance to them in a pixel shader.
 Kind of a blend between SDF approach and vector textures approach.
+Seems that it also suffers from [robustness issues](https://twitter.com/EricLengyel/status/832093378527367171) in some cases though.

 #### Pathfinder